Office: Kimbrough 260 F

 Her current research interests include First Nations music in the Pacific Northwest, how music promotes personal and community resilience, and the role of music in cultural revitalization.
 She is the author of To Win the Indian Heart: Music at Chemawa Indian School, published by Oregon State University Press (2014).

 Dr. Parkhurst serves on the Board of Directors for the WSU Press.
 She is an Affiliate in WSU’s Department of Women’s, Gender, and Sexuality Studies, and an Affiliate in WSU’s Center for Native American Research and Collaboration.
-She serves as President-Elect for the Association for Faculty Women (AFW).
+She is Past-President for the Association for Faculty Women (AFW), 2021-2022.

 She is currently a fellow with WSU’s Center for Arts and Humanities, completing the project “Field Recordings of Nez Perce Singers, 2019-2020.”